Find out which possible conditions you may be suffering from by trying our 2-min Guided Pain Assessment Form!

 When it comes to golfer’s elbow, the best form of treatment is prevention.
 There are a number of ways to do this.
 In fact, it is quite likely that you already are taking preventative measures against injury and don’t even know it!
 For instance, if you are already practicing proper lifting and form techniques—or if you take breaks at the first signs of elbow pain—then you are on the right track.
 Additionally, if you have some of the risk factors for the condition, then it may also be a good idea to perform some forearm strengthening exercises to combat this.

-In exceptionally rare cases, there are surgical treatment options for golfer’s elbow.
-However, your doctor will not usually consider these unless you haven’t responded to conservative methods within a 6-12 month period.
 Typically, doctors perform a medial epicondyle release to treat golfer’s elbow.
 This procedure involves removing the affected tendon (or a portion of it) and replacing it with a healthy donor tendon.

 If your golfer’s elbow has not improved with conservative treatment methods, please contact NJ Spine & Orthopedic at (855) 586-2615.
 Our team of highly trained surgeons and medical staff are well-versed in the most up-to-date and minimally invasive procedures.
 You can rest assured in knowing that we will put you on an individual care plan that is tailored to your unique needs.
 Contact us today!